DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 ### Storage Room
 <span class="citation"><em>This scene takes place in Appendix B: Area 18.</em></span>

-This room is largely as described in <span class="citation">Storage Room (p.
+This room is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-b-death-house#14StorageRoom">Storage Room</a> (p.
 215)</span>.
 When the players enter this room, read:

 <div class="description">
 <p>This dusty chamber is packed with lumpy, squat shapes draped in dusty white sheets.
 An old iron stove stands against the right-side wall, next to what looks to be a large trunk covered by a sheet.</p>